-A: With April 18 fast approaching, it is time to start the tax filing process that we all know and love.
-This tax season, if you are planning to get assistance from a tax preparer or even if you are planning to do the leg work yourself, the Better Business Bureau, along with the Internal Revenue Service, recommends following these top 10 tax filing tips.
+A: With April 17 approaching, it is time to start the tax filing process that we all know and love.
+This tax season, if you are planning to get assistance from a tax preparer or even if you are planning to do the legwork yourself, Better Business Bureau and the Internal Revenue Service recommend following these top 10 tax filing tips.

-6. Consider direct deposit: If you elect to have your refund directly deposited into your bank account, you will receive it faster than waiting for a paper check.
+Consider direct deposit: If you elect to have your refund directly deposited into your bank account, you will receive it more quickly than waiting for a paper check.

-8. Remember this number: 17: Check out IRS Publication 17, a comprehensive collection of information for taxpayers highlighting everything you need to know when filing your return.
+Remember this number: 17: Check out IRS Publication 17, it is a comprehensive collection of information for taxpayers highlighting everything you need to know when filing your return.

-9. Review!
 Review!
 Review!
+Review!
 Do not rush.
-Be sure to double-check all the Social Security numbers and math calculations on your return, as these are the most common errors made by taxpayers.
+Be sure to double-check all the Social Security Numbers and math calculations on your return as these are the most common errors made by taxpayers.

 Remember, when seeking the assistance of a tax preparer, always get referrals from friends and family on who they use and check the BBB Business Review on tax preparation services at www.bbb.org.